rodrigocfd/string-tension-calc/README.md

 ## Features

 * Compares string tension of multiple guitars at once;
-* Calculates tension in kg or lbs;
+* Calculates tension in kg/cm, lb/in or Newton;
 * Plots a line chart comparing the tensions;
 * Supports 6, 7 and 8 string guitars;
 * Supports multi-scale guitars (fanned frets);